 Comparing Hall of Famers

-Now, let’s compare Namath with another great player, the Bears’ Gale Sayers.
-Over his entire career, Sayers played in only 68 games.
-He’s in the Pro Football Hall of Fame.
+Let’s compare Namath with another great player, the Bears’ Gale Sayers.
+Over his entire career, Sayers played in only 68 games, and he’s in the Pro Football Hall of Fame.

 Why?
 Because, when healthy, Sayers was the best around.
 The same is true for Namath.
 In all honesty, I’m not that interested in who gets into the HOF and who doesn’t.
 It’s a matter of opinion.
 And I know opinions vary.